Non-Elementary Complexities for Branching VASS, MELL, and Extensions: Concluding Remarks

 \subsubsection{Pseudo-Increasing \abv\nopunct.}

 Let us consider yet another variant of increasing \abv, which will be used in the complexity analysis, and which combines increasing steps with unary steps.
-Given a vector $\vec u$ in $\+Z^d$, let us denote by $\vec u_+$ and $\vec u_-$ the vectors in $\+N^d$ defined for all $0<i\leq d$ by
+Given a vector $\vec u$ in $\+Z^d$, let us denote by $\vec u_-$ the vector in $\+N^d$ defined for all $0<i\leq d$ by

-is the minimal vector greater or equal to $\vec v$ that allows to fire a unary rule with vector $\vec u$.
+is the minimal vector greater or equal to $\vec v$ that allows to fire a unary rule with vector~$\vec u$.

 A \emph{pseudo-increasing} \abv\ does not have the increasing rule, but uses instead a different semantics for its unary rules $q\xrightarrow{\vec u}q'$ in $T_u$, which can be used for \emph{any} $\vec v$ in $\+N^d$: